kirkbushell/warmachine-data/README.md

 allows for de-duplication as well as a way to potentially see what units use the same weapon qualities, spells or any other data.

-## Units
+## Factions

-data/units.json represents the core of the warmachine unit catalog for Warmachine.
+data/*.json such as cryx.json, khador.json.etc. represents the core of the warmachine unit catalog for Warmachine, broken up by faction.
 Note that Legacy is not currently included in this dataset, due to how much data is present there.
 However, should players wish to support Legacy, this could be managed through community pull requests and the code updated to support the Legacy factions.
 If there is enough support, the project has been built in such a way to easily support that requirement, should it be needed.

-The units.json file consists of all units within the game (Prime), as well as references to weapons.json, abilities. json and other files.
+The various json files consists of all units within the game (Prime), as well as references to weapons.json, abilities. json and other files.

+## Keywords

+Warmachine makes use of a large number of keywords, both in regards to unit keywords as well as game terms.
+These are covered within the keywords.json file.